gaia-platform/gaia-docs/articles/reference/da-class-api.md

 For each table in the database, gaiac generates code for a Direct Access Class (DAC) that includes the following items.

 Direct Access Classes implements reader and writer classes that provide zero-copy reads and direct references to related records.
-This allows you to cache values in a local variable without the overhead of performing copy every time you read a field value.
+This allows you to avoid caching values in a local variable which eliminate the overhead of performing copy every time you access a field value.

+## Accessors

-Accessors: The DAC implements an accessor for each field in the table to retrieve the value of the field.
+The DAC implements an accessor for each field in the table to retrieve the value of the field.
 For example:

 * `const char* doctor_t::field_name1() const`
 * `uint64_t doctor_t::field_name2() const`